sirantoinek/auto-file-organizer/README.md

 2.  **Modify the variables:**
-    -   `JAR_PATH`: Set this to the absolute path of your `auto-file-organizer-x.x.x.jar` file.
+    -   `JAR_PATH`: Set this to the absolute path of your `auto-file-organizer-x.y.z.jar` file.
     -   `ORGANIZE_FOLDER`: Set this to the absolute path of the folder you want to organize automatically.
     -   `FLAGS`: Set any desired organization flags (e.g., `--by-type`, `--recursive`).